mickplouffe/Digital-Rain-Simulator/README.md

 dotnet run
 ```

-Alternatively, if you're using Visual Studio, you can open the `.csproj` file and run the application directly within the IDE.
+Alternatively, you can open the `.csproj` file and run the application directly within the IDE.

 You can also run the compiled .exe under bin\Debug.